Bringing PAD issues to an international stage

 What is the Decade?

-In 2013, the general assembly of the United Nations declared 2015-2024 the International Decade for People of African Descent (IDPAD or “the Decade”), with the themes and goals of Recognition (the right to equality and non-discrimination), Justice (access to justice) and Development (the right to development and measures against poverty).
+In 2013, the general assembly of the United Nations declared 2015-2024 the International Decade for People of African Descent (IDPAD or “the Decade”), with the themes and goals of Recognition, referring to the right to equality and non-discrimination, Justice, and Development, referring to the right to development and measures against poverty.

 The Decade is an unprecedented opportunity for People of African Descent (PAD) and people/organizations advocating for the rights of People of African Descent to bring their issues to the international stage, and to work across communities and issue areas regionally, nationally, and internationally.

-To join the national listserv for groups doing work within the United States, contact Salimah Hankins, firstname.lastname@example.org.
+To join the national listserv for groups doing work within the United States, contact Salimah Hankins at firstname.lastname@example.org.

-Click here to join the International Network for People of African Descent (INPAD) listserv to receive information for groups doing work within and outside of the United States.
+Click below to join the International Network for People of African Descent (INPAD) listserv to receive information for groups doing work within and outside of the United States.